Skip to main content

 Will there be more condos?

-The Affordable New York tax break--the replacement for the 421-a tax break--that expired in June 2022 (and has not yet been revised) only applied to rental units or condo buildings with 35 or fewer units.
+The Affordable New York tax break--the replacement for the 421-a tax break--that expired in June 2022 only applied to rental units or condo buildings with 35 or fewer units.
 So previous plans for condos were in doubt.

 That suggests more market-rate rentals will be built beyond the planned 2,250 such units.
-That said, future tax breaks might enable condos.
+The belated 2024 replacement, 485-x, would not support condos at this project.

 Wasn't the whole project--rather than just one tower--supposed to be built via innovative modular technology?